 - Successfully argued multiple discovery disputes, including e-discovery issues.

 - Represented the U.S. subsidiary of a Fortune Global 100 company in a high-stakes domestic arbitration.

 - Represented former directors and officers of a national media company against claims of breach of fiduciary duty and fraudulent transfer in an ongoing multidistrict litigation.

 - Represented bondholder in a $50 million dispute over bonds issued by a Native American tribe.

-Al Saikali, Gary Miller, Anna Knight & Patrick Castle, Biometric Privacy: The Next Frontier of Privacy Liability, Webinar.
+Patrick Castle, Al Saikali, Gary Miller and Anna Knight, Biometric Privacy: The Next Frontier of Privacy Liability, Webinar.